Pregnant journalist asks Taliban for help after New Zealand rejects her return plea

 Her situation has sparked criticism over the “unimaginably cruel” MIQ system from high-profile figures, including opposition politicians.

-New Zealand’s Covid-19 response minister, Chris Hipkins, told the Herald his office had asked officials to check whether they had followed the proper procedures in Ms Bellis’ case, “which appeared at first sight to warrant further explanation”.
+New Zealand’s Covid-19 response minister, Chris Hipkins, told the Herald his office had asked officials to check whether they had followed the proper procedures in Ms Bellis’s case, “which appeared at first sight to warrant further explanation”.

-Thousands of New Zealand citizens are stranded abroad because of a lack of spaces for the MIQ system.
+Thousands of New Zealand citizens are stranded abroad because of a lack of space in the MIQ system.

-The requirement, set by PM Jacinda Ardern, to spend 10 days isolating in quarantine hotels run by the military has led to a backlog of people wanting to secure a spot.
+The requirement, set by prime minister Jacinda Ardern, to spend 10 days isolating in quarantine hotels run by the military has led to a backlog of people wanting to secure a spot.

 Ms Bellis said she had sent 59 documents to New Zealand authorities in Afghanistan but they rejected her application for an emergency return.

-Chris Bunny, the joint head of the MIQ system, told the Herald that Ms Bellis’ emergency application did not fit a requirement that she travel within 14 days.
+Chris Bunny, the joint head of the MIQ system, told the Herald that her emergency application did not fit a requirement that she travel within 14 days.

 He said staff had contacted Ms Bellis about making another application that would fit within the requirements.

-Mr Bunny said: “This is not uncommon and is an example of the team being helpful to New Zealanders who are in distressing situations.”
+Mr Bunny added: “This is not uncommon and is an example of the team being helpful to New Zealanders who are in distressing situations.”

 Register for free to continue reading